Renting to Refugees

 Renting to Refugees in Falls Church: Background

-2. What are the specific goals of the program?
-To welcome five refugee families to Falls Church in affordable housing, by spring 2023.
+- What are the specific goals of the program?
+To welcome five refugee families to Falls Church in affordable housing, to support those families’ transitions to life in the United States, welcome them to our community, and – potentially – develop a model that inspires other communities to do the same.

 Structure

-1. How many refugee families would be supported?
-Our goal is to welcome five families to the community over a period of six to 12 months
+- How many refugee families would be supported?
+Our goal is to welcome five families in a pilot phase – and then perhaps more, if volunteer support is available and if stakeholders are supportive.

-2. What is the role of Falls Church City in this program?
-Welcoming Falls Church is asking the City Council to support the Renting to Refugees program with an allocation of $50-$100K towards rent vouchers in the FY2022-23 budget (or, if Council prefers, to allocate surplus funds from ARPA resources or FY2021-22 to this purpose).
-City staff would then support the initiative by providing information on its City Committed Affordable Unit program, to support the design of a Falls Church Welcoming Refugees Fund rent voucher program, and with introductions to landlords.
+- What is the role of Falls Church City in this program?
+The Falls Church City Council has supported the Renting to Refugees program with an allocation of $50K towards rent vouchers in its FY2022-23 budget.
+City staff has supported the initiative by providing information on its City Committed Affordable Unit program, to support the design of a Falls Church Welcoming Refugees Fund rent voucher program, and with introductions to landlords.

-4. What benefits do federal government and refugee resettlement agency programs already offer to cover housing costs?
+- What benefits do federal government and refugee resettlement agency programs already offer to cover housing costs?
 How would a Renting to Refugees program extend housing cost support?
 Resettlement agencies often cover three to six months of rent through initial resettlement support (a one-time federal stipend of $1,225 per person, to cover personal expenses, is largely intended to cover rent) as well as additional federal government funds (“Matching Grant” programs).
-A Renting to Refugees program would extend beyond the initial three to six months of rent coverage.
+A Renting to Refugees program would extend beyond the initial three to six months of rent coverage, to two full years in the apartment where the family is settled.
 The Falls Church program would reduce the cost of rent to offer refugees a smoother on-ramp into the community and American society.

-5. What would be the total cost to Falls Church City and private donors?
-This will flow from the design of Falls Church Welcoming Refugees Fund and its administration, in consultation with the Council, City staff, and private donors to the initiative.
-A broad range of illustrative costs might be from $9000/family ($500/month for 18 months) to $18,000/family ($1000/month for 18 months).
+- What would be the total cost to Falls Church City and private donors?
+This will flow from ongoing work on the design of Falls Church Welcoming Refugees Fund and its administration, in consultation with the Council, City staff, and private donors to the initiative.
+Based on the initial structure adopted in late 2022, costs will range from $18,000 to $22,000 per family, over a two-year period, per family.

-6. Is there flexibility in the program parameters, and if so, what is the range of options?
-Yes, absolutely, there are lots of options.
+- Is there flexibility in the program parameters, and if so, what is the range of options?
+Yes, absolutely, there are lots of options, and we hope to make this program an inspiration to other communities so welcome input from stakeholders on how to refine its structure.
 Policymakers will consider many different aspects of the program, and we should anticipate that the program design will develop based on discussions in the community that are underway.

-10. What are the long-term objectives of this initiative?
+- What are the long-term objectives of this initiative?
 The initiative is focused first and foremost on making refugee resettlement work in Falls Church.
-Working with stakeholders represented in our meetings to date – the City of Falls Church Human Services staff, the Falls Church City Public Schools, the Falls Church Education Foundation – and others, this initiative is designed to bring the community together around common purpose.
-We hope to partner actively in the community to inspire civic organizations, faith-based organizations, Girl Scouts, Cub/Boy Scouts, and others, to make Falls Church more welcoming for the families that participate in this initiative.
+Working with stakeholders in the community including the City of Falls Church Human Services staff, the Falls Church City Public Schools, the Falls Church Education Foundation, Temple Rodef Shalom – and many others, this initiative is designed to bring the community together around common purpose.
+We are partnering actively in the community to inspire civic organizations, faith-based organizations, Girl Scouts, Cub/Boy Scouts, and others, to make Falls Church more welcoming for the families that participate in this initiative.
 Long-term?
 We believe that this will make Falls Church more welcoming for us all–and we also hope to inspire other communities to adapt this mix of policies, tenant-based rent voucher support alongside building a welcoming landlord network, to their communities.